Team

 Serena Tolino

-Serena Tolino is Professor of Islamic and Middle Eastern Studies and co-director of the Institute for the Study of the Middle East and Muslim Societies at the University of Bern, where she also leads the project TraSIS: Trajectories of Slavery in Islamicate Societies.
+Serena Tolino is Professor of Islamic and Middle Eastern Studies and a co-director of the Department of Social Anthropology and Cultural Studies (SACS) at the University of Bern, where she also co-leads the Middle East and Muslim Societies (MOMuG) area.
+She is the PI of the project TraSIS: Trajectories of Slavery in Islamicate Societies.
 Three Concepts from Islamic Legal Sources, financed by the Swiss National Science Foundation.
-In the project she focuses on the concept of the umm al-walad.
+In the project, her research focuses on the concept of the umm al-walad.

 Laura Emunds

 Laura Emunds is a PhD student based at the University of Bern.
-She received her Master’s degree in Islamic Studies from Hamburg University in 2020.
-Within the framework of TraSIS, her workpackage centers the kitāba (or: mukātaba), a contract between an owner and his or her slave stipulating that the latter will obtain freedom after the fulfilment of contractual obligations.
-In her research, she aims at combining approaches from legal history with social history.
+She obtained her MA in Islamic Studies from Hamburg University in 2020.
+Within the framework of TraSIS, her work package centers the kitāba (or: mukātaba), a contract between an owner and his or her slave stipulating that the latter will obtain freedom after the fulfilment of certain contractual obligations.
+She aims to combine social and legal history in her research.

 Laura Rowitz

-Laura Rowitz is a researcher at University of Bern currently working in Beirut.
+Laura Rowitz is a doctoral researcher at University of Bern.
 She received a master’s degree in Islamic Studies from Hamburg University in 2018 and worked as a research assistant in Hamburg and Bern.
-Her current research centers on the concept of the kafāla in a legal historical perspective.
-Part of TraSIS, her PhD project, examines both classical and modern legal discourses on the guarantee in Islamic law.
-Tangibly the research focuses on jurists’ interpretations of the kafāla in contemporary Middle Eastern states as an instrument for child tutelage and labor migration control.
+Her current research centres on the concept of the kafāla in a legal historical perspective.
+Her PhD project examines both classical and modern legal discourses on the guarantee in Islamic law.
+Her research also explores jurists’ interpretations of the kafāla in contemporary Middle Eastern states as an instrument for labor migration control and child tutelage.

 Omar Anchassi